2021–22 Dumbarton F.C. season: July

-The Sons' final pre-season friendly ended in a 1-0 victory against local rivals Clydebank thanks to Joe McKee's goal.
-The same day Carlo Pignatiello became the club's latest new recruit - joining on a season long loan from Livingston.
+The Sons' final pre-season friendly ended in a 1–0 victory against local rivals Clydebank thanks to Joe McKee's goal.
+The same day Carlo Pignatiello became the club's latest new recruit – joining on a season long loan from Livingston.
 He was followed in arriving by Norwegian forward Kristoffer Syvertsen and former Hibernian midfielder Callum Wilson.
-A positive Covid-19 test saw the Sons' first Scottish League Cup tie with St Mirren forfeited on July 10.
-On July 12 defender Sam Muir became the club's 15th new signing of the summer.
+A positive Covid-19 test saw the Sons' first Scottish League Cup tie with St Mirren forfeited on 10 July.
+On 12 July defender Sam Muir became the club's 15th new signing of the summer.
 Joining from Motherwell.
 He was followed by 16-year-old Kirk McKnight who joined on a loan deal from Kilmarnock.
-Able to name just two outfield substitutes, the Sons lost 2-1 to Scottish League Two Stenhousemuir in their first League Cup tie - with Ross MacLean on the scoresheet.
-Midfielder Evan Maley joined the club on amateur terms on July 16 - with four players still self-isolating.
-The following day Sons lost 5-1 to Dunfermline Athletic with Maclean again on the scoresheet.
-On Monday July 19 midfielder Mark Lamont became the club's latest new addition.
+Able to name just two outfield substitutes, the Sons lost 2–1 to Scottish League Two Stenhousemuir in their first League Cup tie – with Ross MacLean on the scoresheet.
+Midfielder Evan Maley joined the club on amateur terms on 16 July – with four players still self-isolating.
+The following day Sons lost 5–1 to Dunfermline Athletic with Maclean again on the scoresheet.
+On Monday 19 July midfielder Mark Lamont became the club's latest new addition.
 Joining after two years out of football.
-The League Cup campaign ended with a 2-0 loss to Championship side Partick Thistle on July 20.
-On July 31 Sons started their league campaign with a 3-0 victory against Clyde at Broadwood Stadium.
+The League Cup campaign ended with a 2–0 loss to Championship side Partick Thistle on 20 July.
+On 31 July Sons started their league campaign with a 3–0 victory against Clyde at Broadwood Stadium.
 A Conrad Balatoni own goal was added to by strikes from Ross MacLean and Conner Duthie.

 August

-A 2-2 draw with Airdrieonians followed, with Ryan McGeever and Andy Geggan scoring in the final 10 minutes after Sons had been two goals down.
-Striker Ryan Schiavone became the club's 19th new signing of the summer on August 10, joining on a six-month loan from Heart of Midlothian.
-He made his debut in a 3-2 Scottish Challenge Cup defeat to Rangers B to following day.
+A 2–2 draw with Airdrieonians followed, with Ryan McGeever and Andy Geggan scoring in the final 10 minutes after Sons had been two goals down.
+Striker Ryan Schiavone became the club's 19th new signing of the summer on 10 August, joining on a six-month loan from Heart of Midlothian.
+He made his debut in a 3–2 Scottish Challenge Cup defeat to Rangers B to following day.
 Back-to-back defeats to Queen's Park and Cove Rangers then followed.
-August ended with a 2-1 away victory against Montrose where Kalvin Orsi scored his first goal for the club.
+August ended with a 2–1 away victory against Montrose where Kalvin Orsi scored his first goal for the club.

 September

 September began with goalkeeper Patrick O'Neil joining the club following an injury to Callum Erskine.
-The Sons first game of the month saw them defeat East Fife 5-0 - their biggest league victory in over a decade - with Ross MacLean, Gregor Buchanan, Ryan McGeever and Eoghan Stokes all on the scoresheet.
-That was followed by a 2-1 away victory against Falkirk with Kalvin Orsi and Callum Wilson on target, and a 1-1 draw with Alloa Athletic where Paddy Boyle scored his first goal of the season at the newly renamed Moreroom.com Stadium.
+The Sons first game of the month saw them defeat East Fife 5–0 – their biggest league victory in over a decade – with Ross MacLean, Gregor Buchanan, Ryan McGeever and Eoghan Stokes all on the scoresheet.
+That was followed by a 2–1 away victory against Falkirk with Kalvin Orsi and Callum Wilson on target, and a 1–1 draw with Alloa Athletic where Paddy Boyle scored his first goal of the season at the newly renamed Moreroom.com Stadium.